The Story of St. Joe Bay – Apalachicola Bay Watershed

 Since the construction of Jim Woodruff Dam the Corp has maintained navigational depth (approx. 9 ft at Blountstown) in the Apalachicola River.
 As long as the flow rate was adequate to maintain these depths the effect of salinization were minimal.

 These river levels maintained enough freshwater in the Lake Wimico drainage basin and the Apalachicola River Marsh to keep the saltwater from St. Joe Bay largely pushed back.
 Since 1988, however, the Corp has no longer consistently managed navigational depth in the Apalachicola River.
-(See the attached information paper from the Corp) This has resulted in longer and more drastic low flow periods, especially in the summer months.
-This extreme low river flow creates a gradient (especially in high tide events, tropical weather systems, and sustained west winds) that allows salt water from St. Joe Bay and East Bay to enter the ICW, into Lake Wimico, through the Jackson River, into the Apalachicola River and into the Apalachicola river marsh and Apalachicola Bay.
+(See the attached information paper from the Corp) This has resulted in longer and more drastic low flow periods.
+This extreme low river flow creates a gradient (especially in high tide events, tropical weather systems, and sustained Northwest winds) that allows salt water from St. Joe Bay and East Bay to enter the ICW, into Lake Wimico, through the Jackson River, into the Apalachicola River and into the Apalachicola river marsh and Apalachicola Bay.
 These low River Flow periods also allow Sustained Southeast winds and tropical weather systems with storm surge to force salt water from Apalachicola Bay into the Jackson River, into Lake Wimico, and into St. Joe Bay.
 This in effect “Flushes” the entire Lake ecosystem with Salt Water, and Puts the fresh water from Lake Wimico into St. Joe Bay.